 Fire is an important source of heat and so facilitates life but it can also be a killer.
 Fire safety is particularly important in multi-occupied buildings but essential safeguards are often not provided or when they are there, are ignored or misused.
 One can see evidence of that frequently in news reports and even on many occasions in one’s own life and, on a number of occasions as a manager of accommodation services, I have certainly seen examples all too often.
 Buildings are being constructed to greater heights than can be reached by the ladders of fire-fighters.
 Those responsible for lack of fire safety procedures or of violating them should face severe penalties.

 When it is being destructive, fire kills in many different ways, not just by extreme heat.
 Smoke inhalation is another killer, as are toxic fumes emitted by some materials when burning.
 People can be killed by falls when attempting to escape a fire or be crushed by falling parts of the building, beams etc. And fire can also cause explosions when it encounters volatile liquids or gasses.
 Whether we live, work or relax in a building, we should never be blasé about the dangers, never disregard precautions and in fact be prepared to insist on adherence.

 There are various headings under which we can discuss fires safety but Prevention, Detection, Suppression and Evacuation cover most of them — to which we can add Educated Awareness.

-Prevention has to do mostly safe design, use of safe materials and with safely operating systems that generate heat or produce flame, classically cooking and smoking but also many others — in industry all such procedures should be clearly advertised.
+Prevention has to do mostly with safe design, use of safe materials and with safely operating processes that generate heat or produce flame, classically cooking and smoking but also many others — in industry all such procedures should be clearly advertised.